Jamestown Office Closure: 'Credible Threats' Cited, but Local Police Records Show No Threat Reports

 Sources

-Note: This entry is based on publicly available news reports and records obtained through two lawful FOIL requests.
-Both FOIL responses cover only Jamestown Police Department records.
-Threats reported directly to Capitol Police or federal agencies would not appear in these records.
-A FOIL request to Capitol Police is pending.
+Note: This entry is based on publicly available news reports and records obtained through two lawful FOIL requests to the City of Jamestown, plus a Request for Information to the United States Capitol Police.
+The Jamestown FOIL responses cover only local police records.
+Threats reported directly to Capitol Police or federal agencies would not appear in those records.
+The U.S. Capitol Police denied the RFI on April 24, 2026; an administrative appeal was mailed the same day.

 Document obtained by: LangworthyWatch via FOIL request